 b.
 Trim: The helmet trim will include any attachment sold for use with the product not otherwise discussed in this section on flame resistance.
-This includes face shields provided with open face helmets.
+This includes face shields provided with open face helmets, sun shades, peaks, communication hardware and latches.
 The trim will be subjected to the same propane flame utilized in the shell test, but for a period of 15 seconds.
 The trim shall be self-extinguishing within 20 seconds of the removal of the thermal load.